 I hope that what I love stops trying to drown me because I have no idea what I’m doing (is that still ok?).

-The first official trailer for To the Moon, an “intimate portrait of eighteen college friends who, inspired by the cooperative movement, embark on a two wheeled odyssey across America and discover how hard it is to chase a dream.”
-This gorgeous film traces the journey of Co-cycle, an organization founded in part by Hampshire students and alums.
+An intimate portrait of eighteen college friends who, inspired by the cooperative movement, embark on a two wheeled odyssey across America and discover how h…

 an international film production collective based in new york city, tbilisi and taipei. we are curious artists who believe in the beauty and power of the human story.